-Despite my very traumatic upbringing growing up in an alcoholic home, I always wanted to excel in whatever endeavor I was engaged in.
+Despite my very traumatic upbringing growing up in an alcoholic home, I always wanted to excel in whatever endeavor which I was engaged in.
 I would ask my teachers for more homework, probably so that I could escape the chaos going on in my household.
-I graduated from Cal Poly-Pomona with a Bachelor of Science degree in Accounting with honors.
+I graduated from Cal Poly Pomona with a Bachelor of Science degree in Accounting with honors.

 I received a job offer from one of the largest CPA firms in the world located in downtown Los Angeles which I quickly declined.
 After growing up in the fast lane of L.A. and Orange County, my mind was set on nature and wilderness and moving far away from my extremely dysfunctional family.
 I did not know what it was yet, but I knew that God had bigger plans in store for me.

-Statistics say that a child who grows up in an alcoholic home usually marries another alcoholic, but true to my nature, I exceeded that expectation by marrying a man with Narcissistic Personality Disorder who would later escalate to a true sociopath.
-I took my family secrets along with all of my traumatic pain and wounds inside of me after marrying this hot-tempered Italian man whom I thought I was deeply in love with.
+Statistics say that a child who grows up in an alcoholic home usually marries another alcoholic, but true to my nature, I exceeded that expectation by marrying a man with Narcissistic Personality Disorder.
+He would later escalate his antics and manipulations to resemble those of a psychopath or sociopath.
+As we moved across the country, I took my family secrets along with all of my traumatic pain and wounds inside of me after marrying this hot-tempered Italian man whom I thought I was deeply in love with.
 We moved to a very small country town in a majestic wilderness setting in a state near the Canadian border.
 We would eventually have four children in a span of five years.
-I played the caretaker role of my own family situation since I was eight years old.
-I knew that this man had “some problems”, but I was sure that I could “fix” him.
-That erroneous line of thinking would in due course lead to my own destruction.
+Since I had played the guardian or overseer role of my own family of origin since I was eight years old, I was mentally prepared to commit to the same caretaker role now.
+I knew that my husband had “some problems,” but I was sure that I could “fix” him.
+That erroneous line of thinking would, in due course, lead to my own destruction.
 I was no match for him.
 In a room full of alpha males, he would be the alpha male.

 I have had this book and title in my mind for many years.
-This book is written for the millions of other women or men who know what it is like to sit in the bottomless, black hole of depression, anxiety, agoraphobia, and Post Traumatic Stress Disorder, and for those of you who have been abused as a child or as an adult.
-I share my very personal story with joy in my heart to show you how YOU can overcome these alcoholism, mental health illnesses and abuse issues.
-Do NOT remain the victim.
+This book is written for the millions of other women and men who know what it is like to sit in the bottomless, black hole of depression, anxiety, agoraphobia, and Post Traumatic Stress Disorder.
+It is written for those of you who have been abused as a child or as an adult.
+I share my very personal story with joy in my heart to show you how YOU can overcome this alcoholism, mental health illnesses, and abuse issues.
+You do NOT have to remain the victim.
 You CAN LEARN to begin to lead a thriving, productive life of your own dreams!
 I can offer you the life-changing methods which you can use to accomplish this.
-You can take action now, or you can remain stuck where you are.
+Please pay special attention to my Knowledge sections inserted in this memoir.
+You can take action now, or you can stay stuck where you are.
 It is your choice to take a chance to change your life.

 It is now my time to speak.

-Warning: some parts of this book could be hard to read, or have a certain shock value to the reader.
+Some names and timelines may have been changed.
+Warning: some parts of this book could be hard to read or have a certain shock value to the reader.